 Scratch Coding Lessons for Elementary and Middle School

-The assignments in TechnoArcade are ideal for beginners.
+TechnoArcade activities introduce Scratch programming for beginners.
 With guided instructions, students learn how to combine Scratch coding blocks to create simple games.
 Extension activities challenge learners to personalize their arcade and extend their programming skills.

 - Create arcade games using Scratch coding blocks